 Lower costs compared to traditional marketing

-Generally, the cost associated with traditional marketing techniques are much higher than the cost associated with influencer marketing.
+Generally, the costs associated with traditional marketing techniques are much higher than the costs associated with influencer marketing.
 The influencers take the responsibility of any creative costs, leading to lower overall cost, and a greater return.

 Simply put, return on investment, ROI, is the amount of the income that has been generated from the spending that has been done.
 It helps you determine whether the effort you’re putting in, the investment you’re making, is actually worth it or not.

 This sounds easy to calculate but unfortunately gets a little more complicated when it comes to influencer marketing efforts.
 There’s no outright fixed cost, and neither is there an absolute value of the benefit (like sales made) that you have, on top of it, the customer journey visibility is hard to track.
 However, once you’re clear about your campaign goal, you can track specific KPIs that help in calculating the ROI.

 1. For Audience Building, track the subscriber or follower count

 Every brand wants their presence to be seen by the maximum audience possible.
 It is recommended to track your subscriber count by covering how many email subscribers you have or even through simpler means like tracking your Instagram followers.

 2. For Brand Awareness, track page views, impressions, and mentions

 A little similar to audience building, to make people more aware of your business, you need to have a greater presence around.
 Track page views, impressions, and mentions.
 Using Google Analytics, you can see from where the traffic has been directed, and whether is it from your specific influencer or not.
 A very simple way to track your mentions, and the engagement that your brand is getting is through social listening tools.

 3. For Lead Generation, track the sign-ups or email subscriptions